MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-index-search.md

 description: "Learn how to search and validate whether some content is indexed in Microsoft Search and Microsoft 365 Copilot."
 ---

-# Searching and validating indexed Content Microsoft Graph connectors
+# Searching and validating indexed content Microsoft Graph connectors

-You can now search to determine if specific content is indexed.
-You can also review its associated properties and access permissions.
+You can now use an index browser to search and determine if specific content is indexed.
+You can also review its associated properties, like its associated metadata and access control lists (ACLs), permissions, and access status.

 ## Using this feature
-When you enter the item ID of an indexed item, you can see its content, properties like its associated metadata and access control lists (ACLs), permissions, and user access status.
+If the item is indexed when you enter the item ID in the index browser, it displays content, properties, and user access info.

 :::image type="content" source="media/manage-connector/index-search.png" alt-text="Screenshot that shows connector what users can see when they enter an item ID of an indexed item.":::

-## View Connection Statistics
+## View Connection statistics

 ### Locate the item ID
 To search for index content, you must enter the unique identifier for each document, content, or item.